This guide walks you through how to use the Spring Cloud Gateway

 src/main/java/gateway/Application.java

-The above myRoutes
+The myRoutes

 method takes in a RouteLocatorBuilder

-Let’s create a route that routes a request to https://httpbin.org/get
+Now we can create a route that routes a request to https://httpbin.org/get

 when a request is made to the Gateway at /get

-with the value World
+request header with a value of World

-to the request before it is routed.
+to the request before it is routed:

 src/main/java/gateway/Application.java